 Kuala Lumpur is not an instant charmer.
-Dirty, smelly, hot and (sometimes) smoggy, it seemed to be relegated to just a transit hub to other destinations.
-Is this a negative review?
-Not at all – keep reading!
-Then you discover the food, and the people, and the charm.
-Now, I think it’s one of the … More Why Kuala Lumpur might be my favourite transit city
+Dirty, smelly, hot and (sometimes) smoggy, for many people it falls into the category of just a transit hub to other destinations.
+I’ve visited KL many times, whether it be on a holiday, or as part of a layover, and I’ve grown more and more in love with … More Why Kuala Lumpur might be my favourite transit city

 A big transition is afoot.
 This blog is changing from a travel blog to an illustrated travel blog.
 It will be a slow transition, because illustrating is a slow process.
 Goodbye photos, hello coloured pencils.
 But beneath the surface, there is a lot to consider.

 Well, that’s it!
 I’ve finished publishing all my stories from my Africa travels in 2010.
 And just in time, too, because a new journey is just beginning, involving me leaving my home for a new life in Europe!
-And to accompany it, a complete revamp of my blog to incorporate my artwork is also coming. … More A new blog is coming
+And to accompany it, a complete revamp of my blog to incorporate my artwork is also coming. … More My Blog Is Evolving

 The second last day of our trip, Newcastle to Port Elizabeth, was an epic drive of 1100km.
 It took us about twelve hours, rising up through the Drakensburg mountains, past the entire country of Lesotho, and ending on the southern coast of the African continent.
 We’d been driving for weeks, and couldn’t wait to reach … More Wrapping up an African Road trip